secretGeek/til/powershell/getting_started.md

     Get-Command Get-ChildItem

-Or you can looks at *ALL* the available commands by typing simply:
+Or you can look at *ALL* the available commands by typing simply:

     Get-Command